grantfuhr/norm-ai-takehome-fullstack/notes.md

 With more time I would do a docker compose setup with the qdrant db in its own container to simulate better (or use a live qdrant dev instance)

+## additions
+tried changing the document parsing and loading and got slightly better results, it seems like context management is key.
+This now stores entire sections as documents, this works for this take home exercise, but I think the proper approach would be heirarchically linked documents ( as well as hyperlinked documents) hits on certain text retrieve all parent documents, as well as linked subsections etc